EcoComplex/multiSLOSS/notes.md

+# Source code paragraph deleted to anonimyze the manuscript

+The model was developed in Netlogo 6.3.0 and the model source code is available at Github <https://github.com/lsaravia/DynamicForestExtinction>, the Overview, Design concepts, Details (ODD), protocol for describing individual-based models is included within the model source code [@Grimm2010].
+We performed the simulations and analysis using R version 4.3.1 [@RCoreTeam2023], the R source code to perform simulations and analysis is located at <https://github.com/EcoComplex/multiSLOSS>.

 # Abstract

 As global biodiversity is rapidly declining due to habitat loss is important to determine how to protect it.